Mudon: Attractions

 The Win Sein reclining Buddha, the world's largest reclining Buddha, is a major attraction in Mudon.
-The Win Sein reclining Buddha is approached by a roadway with 500 life-size statues of Arahant disciples of Buddha.
-The reclining Buddha is 180 m in length, and 30 m in height.
+It is approached by a roadway with 500 life-size statues of Arahant disciples of Buddha.
+The statue is 180 m in length, and 30 m in height.
 Inside there are numerous rooms with dioramas of the teachings of Buddhism, similar to Haw Par Villa of Singapore.

-As of 2020 a 2nd reclining Buddha of comparable size to Win Sein Taw Ya is under construction.
+As of 2020, a second reclining Buddha of comparable size is under construction.

-Other attraction sites are Kangyi Pagoda, Kangyi Lake, Jon Jon Ja Forest Monastery, Mon culture at Kamawet village and the Kyauktalon Taung and Yadana Taung limestone formations.
+Other attractions are Kangyi Pagoda, Kangyi Lake, Jon Jon Ja Forest Monastery, Mon culture at Kamawet village and the Kyauktalon Taung and Yadana Taung limestone formations.

 Tradition

-Local women are famous for weaving red-checked pattern Mon traditional longyis at traditional wooden loom.
+Local women are famous for weaving red-checked pattern longyis with traditional wooden loom.